-Seddon Range has a maximum energy level of 4500 joules.
+Seddon Range has a maximum Muzzle Energy (ME) level of 4500 joules and a maximum muzzle velocity of 1000 metres/second.
 A table is provided below listing the maximum muzzle velocities for projectiles to reach the allowable ME.

 Muzzle Energy (ME)